 2 hedging program?
-3 Yes.
-The Company's current program, which was approved by Commission Order A. 4 25,094, uses various financial risk management tools and underground storage in order to 5 provide more price stability in the cost of gas to firm sales customers and to fix the cost 6 of gas for participants in the Company's FPO Program.
-It is not intended to achieve 7 reductions in customers' overall gas costs.
-8 9 The Company may use derivatives (swaps, call and put options) and/or physical supplies 10 to hedge the price for a portion of its gas supply portfolio for the period from November 11 through April of each year.
+3 A. Yes.
+The Company's current program, which was approved by Commission Order 4 25,094, uses various financial risk management tools and underground storage in order to 5 provide more price stability in the cost of gas to firm sales customers and to fix the cost of gas for participants in the Company's FPO Program.
+It is not intended to achieve 6 7 reductions in customers' overall gas costs.
+8 9 The Company may use derivatives (swaps, call and put options) and/or physical supplies 10 to hedge the price for a portion of its gas supply portfolio for the period from November 11 through April of each year1.
 The Company may use a combination of financial hedges, 12 storage withdrawals and fixed price contracts to hedge a monthly target hedge percentage.
 13 The purchase and sale of derivatives may be either physical or financial.
-14 15 The peak period hedge target volume is determined using the specific monthly hedge month listed.
+14 percentages listed below as a portion of the Company's total firm sales forecast for each month listed.
+The total volume hedged includes financial, fixed price contracts and storage volumes and is based on a percentage of the most recent firm sales forecast, as of March 1st of each year, prior to the start of the execution of the strategy for a given period.
+Hedge volumes may be revised based on the most recent firm sales forecast as of